-- I. All environmental committees at District and sector levels were monitored and facilitated to comply with their roles and responsibilities in Kamonyi; Ruhango; Nyanza and Gisagara Districts.
-They participated in the field visit to assess the status of project activities and provided comprehensive recommendations for project remedial actions; - II.
+I. All environmental committees at District and sector levels were monitored and facilitated to comply with their roles and responsibilities in Kamonyi; Ruhango; Nyanza and Gisagara Districts.
+They participated in the field visit to assess the status of project activities and provided comprehensive recommendations for project remedial actions;

+- II.
 During monitoring of Forest management practices, we observed that forest management practices are ongoing among others pruning and cleaning out of water retention ditches by the Forest Management Units members; - III.
-After deep assessment, 22 CDD groups are operational and they are at the stage to receive financial supports now these supports have been transferred to the District beneficiaries, framework to adopt while providing the supports has been developed, those groups will be supported this coming quarter.
+After a selection of 22 CDD groups so far, all requested funds have been transferred to the District beneficiaries however, financial support has been provided to only 3 CDD groups in Gisagara District and 4 in Kamonyi District while 8 CDD groups in Nyanza District and 7 in Ruhango district are not yet supported due to some particularities of their projects such as beekeeping and sugarcane as well as cassava promotion, market survey on improved seeds and improved materials for beekeeping projects accompanied with appropriate training, remaining groups will receive their support not later by May 2024.